-The initial thoughts of what to do with an unplanned or unwanted pregnancy are yours.
+The initial thoughts of what to do with an unplanned or unwanted pregnancy are often mixed.
 The way your parents raised you, your life experiences, belief systems, loved ones, friends and family, and the laws surrounding abortion, will all have an impact on you.
 However, the decision about abortion choices or an alternative to abortion will be your responsibility.

 I am not trying to sway you toward one abortion option or one particular alternative to abortion.
 While abortion, rather than an abortion alternative, is often the option most talked about, the fact that you are on this page suggests that you are looking into an alternative to abortion.

 While abortion is often seen as the “quick fix” it comes with its own set of problems.
 An abortion can, and typically does, affect each woman differently…but it does affect every woman physically and emotionally.

 It can cost a lot of money, and even if it does not, there is the issue of finding the place and person to perform the abortion and the “time factor” of how far along the pregnancy has progressed.
 Then there are concerns about the possibility of a variety of medical complications and post-abortion emotional and psychological side effects following an abortion.
 Typically these emotional and psychological side effects are more common than the physical ones.
 As a doctor of Psychology I know that the most common emotional side effects include both short term and long term anger, guilt anxiety, shame, a sense of loneliness, a feeling of isolation, insomnia or nightmares and depression.
 While these are the most common emotional side effects, you may or may not experience any or all of these.

 While I have helped women who ultimately decided to proceed with an abortion, the fact that you are on this page suggests you are more interested in abortion alternatives than abortion itself.
 So…keep reading.